waleedhbb/waleedhbb/README.md

 # Hi, I'm Waleed Habbab! 👋

-I'm a second-year Software Engineering student at the University of Applied Sciences, College of Information Technology.
+I'm a Software Engineering student at the University of Applied Sciences, IT Facility.
 I am passionate about coding, solving complex problems, and continuously learning new technologies.

 ## 🔧 Skills & Technologies